Therapy for Depression

 When depression is hard to name

-Many individuals experiencing depression are still functioning at work or in relationships, which can make it harder to recognize what is happening or to ask for support.
+Many individuals experiencing depression are still functioning at work or in relationships, which can make it harder to recognize what is happening or ask for support.

 How depression often shows up